 Atala quality and features

-You can expect from Atala models what you’ll normally expect from globally-recognized brands of e-bikes.
+You can expect from Atala models what you’ll normally expect from globally recognized brands of e-bikes.
 It, for example, incorporates mostly Bosch motors in its models – products known for their power and durability.
 From this fact alone, it’s easy to see that a lot of the brand’s models are geared towards dynamic e-bike offroad riding.

 Here is the link to visit the Atala e-bikes website.

 Any car fanatic will easily recognize the Fiat brand, but for an e-bike junkie, the brand may not give off the same revering impression.
-It does make it in this list, though, because its models are certainly no pushovers.
+It does make it on this list, though, because its models are certainly no pushovers.
 It’s a brand that has been around since the 19th century, too, and its very name carries clout.
 The brand currently has its headquarters in Turin, Italy.

 You’ll probably also be surprised that only one model is currently being offered by this reputable brand.
 But what makes it very well worth featuring is the fact that it has been included among the top models that have the “made in Italy” label.
-It was also released in 2014 and most certainly lives up to the Fiat prestige.
+It was also released in 2014 and most certainly lives up to Fiat’s prestige.